plotly/plotly.github.io/_posts/excel/2015-05-01-line-graph-and-scatter-plot-with-excel.md

 </tr>
 <tr>
 <td>
 You can download your finished Chart Studio graph to embed in your Excel workbook.
-We also recommend including the Plotly link to the graph inside your Excel workbook for easy access to the interactive Plotly version.
+We also recommend including the Chart Studio link to the graph inside your Excel workbook for easy access to the interactive Chart Studio version.
 Get the link to your graph by clicking the blue "Share" button.
 Download an image of your Chart Studio graph by clicking DOWNLOAD on the toolbar.
 </td>
 <td>
 <img alt="How to make a line graph and scatter plot with excel 23" src="/static/images/line-graph-and-scatter-plot-with-excel/image23.png" title=""/>